 This morning head to two colorful coffee-growing towns—Filandia and Salento—known for their traditional (and colorful) Colombian architecture and laid-back lifestyle.
 Another highlight will be our drive into the Cocora Valley, a scenic stunner renowned as the last refuge of the critically endangered yellow-eared parrot and the Colombian wax palm—the world’s tallest palm species.
-Overnight in Armenia.
+Overnight in Manizales.

 Day 6: (Aug 6)

 Up early today for our drive from Manizales to Medellín.
 Our half-day drive to this sensational city takes us through the remarkably scenic countryside, with stops to photograph as the best opportunities arise.
 We’ll arrive with time this afternoon with time for you to relax and perhaps explore at leisure before dinner.
 Overnight in Medellin.